Vehicle registration plates of Liechtenstein: Utility vehicles

-Registration plates with blue base colour and numbers between FL 21 and FL 2000 are available for vehicles and trailers that do not transport things, but are used exclusively for carrying out work, e.g. fire engines, vehicles and trailers in building and civil engineering, forestry or road maintenance, e.g. Winter service vehicles, cleaning vehicles etc. On 30 June 2021, 799 industrial and work vehicles and 268 work trailers were registered in Liechtenstein.
+License plates with a light blue background and black lettering, with numbers between FL 21 and FL 2000, are issued for vehicles and trailers that do not transport goods but are used exclusively for work, such as fire engines, vehicles and trailers used in civil engineering and construction, forestry, or road maintenance, such as snowplows, street sweepers, etc. As of June 30, 2025, a total of 879 work and industrial vehicles and trailers were registered in Liechtenstein.